-- What work will you actually be doing and are you appropriately qualified?
-If you are considered ‘untrained’ to do the work in the UK then the same applies overseas.
+- If you are ‘untrained’ to do the work in the UK then the same applies when you are overseas.

-- Are the values and objectives of your chosen organisation compatible with your own values and objectives?
+- Do the values and objectives of the organisation match your own values and objectives?

-- Can you talk to (or contact via social media) previous volunteers with this project and/or organisation?
+- What are the experiences of previous volunteers with this project and/or organisation?

 - Can you contact them either in person or by social media to discuss?